CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It prints `Successfully connected to the database.` and `Successfully updated values in the table.`.

+/// type=MS, answer=[3,5]

+Which statements correctly describe `UPDATE students SET gender= ?
+WHERE gender= ?` on line 5 of `student.php`?

+- It modifies all rows in the `gender` column.

+- It selects `students` as the table to be deleted.

+- It selects `students` as the table to be modified.

+- It updates the rows in the `gender` column with the value substituted by the named placeholder `?`.

+- It updates the rows in the `gender` column with the value substituted by the positional placeholder `?`.

 /// type=MS, answer=[1,3,5]

 Which statements correctly describe `$pstmt->execute(array('M', 'Male'))` on line 7 of `student.php`?